flutter/website/src/development/tools/devtools/memory.md

 ### Events pane

 The event timeline displays Dart VM and DevTools events on a shared timeline.
 These events can be snapshots (manual and auto), Dart VM GCs, user requested GCs, or monitor and accumulator reset actions.

 ![Screenshot of DevTools events]({{site.url}}/assets/images/docs/tools/devtools/memory_eventtimeline.png)

 This chart displays DevTools events (such as manual GC, VM GC, snapshot, monitor Allocations **Track** and **Reset** of accumulators button clicks) in relation to the memory chart timeline.
-Clicking over the markers in the Event timeline displays a hover card of the time when the event occurred.
+Clicking over the markers in the **Event** timeline displays a hover card of the time when the event occurred.
 This might help identify when a memory leak has possibly occurred in the timeline (x-axis).

 ![Screenshot of the event timeline legend]({{site.url}}/assets/images/docs/tools/devtools/memory_eventtimeline_legend.png)

-This legend shows the symbol for each DevTools event and its meaning:
+The following legend shows the symbol for each DevTools event and its meaning:

 <dl markdown="1">
 <dt markdown="1">**Snapshot**</dt>